 How does specific heat vary with atomic mass?
 This relationship was first described in 1819 by the French physicists Pierre Louis Dulong (1785–1838) and Aléxis Thérèse Petit (1791–1820) and is now known as the Dulong-Petit law.

 Does the price of gasoline affect the way Americans buy cars?
 Of course it does.
 Why else would I ask you?
 The real question is, how are gasoline prices and consumer auto purchases related?

 - Model year

 - Average gasoline price per gallon (inflation-adjusted 1993 dollars)

 - Average engine power of cars in each model year (horsepower)

 - Average fuel economy of cars in model year (miles per gallon)

-Heinrich Schwabe (1789–1875) was a Nineteenth Century astronomer searching for a planet nearer to the sun than Mercury.
+Heinrich Schwabe (1789–1875) was a 19th century astronomer searching for a planet nearer to the Sun than Mercury.
 He never found this inframercurial planet, but his long term observations of sunspots lead to an important discovery.
 What was it?

 - Number of sunspot clusters